 With that said, Minori is really close to all of the more popular, nearby towns like the famed Positano and luxury Capri.
 All you have to do is jump on a boat, which you can either rent and drive yourself or you can organise a day tour through several different companies with booths near the beach.
 You’ll sail down the breathtaking coastline and within an hour, you’ll be drinking Aperol Spritz at a ritzy restaurant in Capri or exploring the bustling streets of Positano.
 Ravello is also just a quick 40-minute drive up a cliff, and it’s quite the ride with insane views of the coast.

 3. It’s a great place to explore

 As well as lazy days lounging beachside, Minori is a great place to explore.
 Right across the street from the beach is the striking Basilica di Santa Tromfena, the patron saint of Minori.
 You can also see the archaeological ruins of Villa Romana, a 1st century Roman Villa.
-You can also stay in the gorgeous hotel there.
+You can also stay in the gorgeous hotel there, or look for local options on rentalcloud.com.
 Be sure to go on the “Lemon Walk,” which takes you high up in the hills where you’ll find fresh, aromatic Amalfi lemons.
 The view of the ocean from the top will take your breath away.
 On your walk around the town, you’ll also discover tons of great restaurants, bars and gelaterias as well as shops making fresh limoncello.
 The citrusy scent is irresistible!
 Be sure to pop your head in and sample some – you won’t regret it.

 4. The food is insanely good